oddlama/nix-config/STRUCTURE.md

 - `lib/` contains extra library functions that are needed throughout the config.

 - `modules/` contains modularized configuration.
 If you are interested in reusable parts of my configuration, this is probably the folder you are looking for.
-Unless stated otherwise, all of these will be regular reusable modules like those you would find in `nixpkgs/nixos/modules`, and the tree of all relevant modules is included via `modules/default.nix`.
+These will be regular reusable modules like those you would find in `nixpkgs/nixos/modules`.

-  - `modules/config/` contains configuration that is I use across all my host and is applied by default.
-    These just add configuration unconditionally and don't expose any further options.
-  - `modules/optional/` contains configuration that is only needed sometimes, and which should be included explicitly by hosts that require it.
-  - `modules/*` contains regular modules and meta-modules that simplify the option interface of existing options.
+  Some of these simplify the option interface of existing options, others add new funtionality to existing modules.
-    I use this for stuff that I don't need on all my hosts and that may require different settings for each host while sharing a common basis.
-    Some of these are "meta" in the sense that they depend on their own definitions on multiple hosts (wireguard).
-    These are probably as opinionated as stuff in `modules/config/` but may be a little more general.

 - `nix/` library functions and flake plumbing
   - `generate-installer-package.nix` Helper package that that will be available in our iso images.
 This provides the `install-system` command that will do a full install including partitioning.